"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 She heard Briné cry out "No!" and a sickening thudding sound.
 No, Saché thought frantically, don't let her have just been killed.
 Don't let anybody have just been killed, but especially not her!

 "We're clear of Theed!"
-Ené yelled and next thing Saché knew she was flattened against the side of the speeder, her face smushed into the metal, as they accelerated.
+Ené yelled and next thing Saché knew she was flattened against the side of the speeder as they accelerated, her face smushed into the metal.
 Several moments passed as she was unaware of anything else around her.
 Then the speeder started to slow down a little and she pulled herself up and looked around.

 Theed was nowhere in sight.
 They were skirting the side of woods Saché didn't recognize, going over grassy fields.
 Taking this speeder into the woods probably wasn't practical, she quickly realized; it was a little too big for that.